 A dedicated sensing and scanning function can help government leaders identify the most relevant and ready technologies.
 Venture capitalist Evangelos Simoudis compares it to earthquake early-warning systems, where “presence gives a signal—and then you can decide on the right response.”56 And as a result, a formal, ongoing capability such as the United Kingdom’s Horizon Scanning Programme57 can shape a more informed research agenda or procurement strategy.

-Once organizations identify a promising technology that has reached maturity, how do they apply it to their own mission?
+Once organisations identify a promising technology that has reached maturity, how do they apply it to their own mission?

 Inviting outside partners into the discovery process makes it easier to “codevelop” solutions that are both desirable for the user and practical to provide—and which break existing orthodoxies.
 Working with outside partners is a critical part of any spin-in strategy.
 NASA embeds personnel within engineering departments of companies such as Boeing and Space X to better understand their processes and what their equipment is capable of.
 “Working in close proximity with the private sector has caused a culture change at NASA,” says Phillip McAlister, director of commercial spaceflight development at NASA headquarters.
 “Collaboration has expanded the scope of ideas NASA is willing to consider; the agency now has a better appreciation for different possibilities.”59